adobe-rnd/mystique-cli/README.md

-# Mystique: Your AI-Powered Command Line Coding Assistant
+# AI-Powered Coding Assistant

-## Description
+## Overview

-A simple general-purpose AI coding assistant designed to simplify the process of generating, modifying, and enhancing code.
-By leveraging Generative AI, this tool enables developers to quickly create, modify, and enhance various code components.
+This command line tool is an AI-powered coding assistant that makes it super easy to generate, modify, and enhance code.
+By using Generative AI, it helps developers quickly create, tweak, and improve various code components.
+It's a simple project designed to show how easy it is to build such a tool from scratch and also to serve as a foundation for custom implementations.

 ## Installation

-To install the Mystique CLI locally from the current project folder, run the following command:
+To install the command line tool locally from the current project folder, run:

 ```bash
 pip install -e .